cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 - **Reasoning support.** A retrieved passage may be topically relevant but lack the premises needed for the model to draw a valid conclusion.
 - **Derived answers.** Embeddings capture surface-level similarity, not logical conclusions.
 The answer to a reasoning question may not exist in any retrievable text.

 Understanding these limits belongs in product reviews as much as in model cards.
-If your system's failures are invisible to users because the output looks authoritative despite being wrong, you have a trust problem that no amount of retrieval tuning will fix.
+When failures are invisible to users because the output still looks authoritative, the product has a trust problem that no amount of retrieval tuning will fix.

 ---